Hello.

 It has helped me grow.

-My adventures showed me who I am and what matters most: connection.
-It’s not a secret to most people, but it took me years.
+My adventures showed me who I am and what matters most: creating meaningful connections.

 As a US State Department fellow, I spent a month listening to some of the best journalists in the US, a big part of it at the Pulitzer-winning Miami Herald.